terrapower/armi/doc/developer/standards_and_practices.rst

 Avoid repeating code
 ====================
 In other words, don't repeat yourself. (`D. R. Y. <https://en.wikipedia.org/wiki/Don't_repeat_yourself>`_).
-Repetitious code is harder to read, and harderd for others to update.
-If you ever find yourself copying and pasting code, consider pulling the repeated code out into it's own function, or using a loop.
+Repetitious code is harder to read, and harder for others to update.
+If you ever find yourself copying and pasting code, consider pulling the repeated code out into its own function, or using a loop.

 Public methods should have docstrings
 =====================================